DasNaCl/csc/popl/revs/rebuttal.md

 > - 512: you have a little bit of space left, so it would've been good to give an intuition of what exactly is difficult
 > - 547: same thing, I'm left wondering whether this is a deep result at all

-We agree that more discussion improves both presentations dramatically.
+We agree that more discussion improves both presentations.

 > - 623: what is the $t$ in $\mathbb N_t$?

 $\mathbb{N}_t$ is the "concrete" syntax of the type.
 We thought it may make sense to disambiguate the type of natural numbers from the set of natural numbers.
-However, looking at the submmission again, this appears to just add clutter to the presentation.
+However, looking at the submmission again, this appears to just add clutter to the presentation._

 > - 666: I think you need to make it clear that some rules are omitted (e-get-\not\in, and e-set-\in) -- it took me a while to figure out what's going on